Steve McCurry: Afghan Girl

 McCurry took Afghan Girl in December 1984.
 It portrays an approximately 12-year-old Pashtun orphan in the Nasir Bagh refugee camp near Peshawar, Pakistan.
 McCurry found the girl when he heard "unexpected laughter" coming from children inside a one-room school tent for girls.
 "I noticed this one little girl with these incredible eyes, and I instantly knew that this was really the only picture I wanted to take," he says.
 This was the first time the girl had ever been photographed.
 The image was named as "the most recognized photograph" in the history of the National Geographic magazine, and was used as the cover photograph on the June 1985 issue.
 The photo has also been widely used on Amnesty International brochures, posters, and calendars.
 The identity of the "Afghan Girl" remained unknown for over 17 years until McCurry and a National Geographic team located the woman, Sharbat Gula, in 2002.
 McCurry said, "Her skin is weathered; there are wrinkles now, but she is as striking as she was all those years ago."

 Afghan Girl controversy

-In 2019, a vlogger and professional photographer by the name of Tony Northrup released a research documentary accusing McCurry of obtaining the photograph under false pretenses, and endangering Gula's wellbeing in doing so.
+In 2019, vlogger and professional photographer Tony Northrup released a research documentary accusing McCurry of obtaining the photograph under false pretenses, and endangering Gula's wellbeing in doing so.
 McCurry's publicity team responded by accusing Northrup of slander, and the clip was removed.
 Shortly thereafter, however, it was re-uploaded with a number of corrections, with an accompanying document that detailed a number of sources Northrup had obtained.
 Sharbat Gula herself had also previously provided some commentary on the photograph, published by BBC News in 2017.